Prison education: Challenges

 One of the biggest barriers to prison education is the frequent transfer of prisoners between correctional facilities.
 Inmates may be moved to another facility at any time for a variety of reasons, such as overcrowding, a downgrade in security classification, court appearances or medical appointments.
 Different prisons may have vastly different attitudes toward or available access to education.
 If an education course is run by the prison in-house, moving an enrollee to another prison will effectively force them to drop out.
 Inmates studying correspondence courses will have to notify their course provider, usually by mail, of their change in circumstance, and will be reliant on the goodwill of both the course provider and the new prison's staff to help them catch up on any missed work.
 If study materials are lost or misplaced in-transit, inmates will have to reapply to education providers for replacements.
 Being moved between facilities is a major cause of inmates ceasing study at university level.

 Other hindrances to prison education are staff shortages, not being able to contact lecturers or other students easily, a lack of educational resources in prison libraries, not having a dedicated room to hold classes in, a lack of audio-visual equipment and computers (or simply a lack of access to them), not having a suitable place to study (shared cells often do not have desks) and not having a suitable place for group work activities after classroom hours.
 In-house educators may not have adequate training from the prison for their role, and a prison may have difficulty finding external teachers willing to work for the rates of pay that prisons can offer.
 Government departments charging one another for services may also present a barrier.
 For example, a state-owned prison's budget may not allow it to afford the fees set by a state-owned education provider.
-Prison education programs may also face a lack of support or outright opposition from prison personnel where they operate.
+Prison education programmes may also face a lack of support or outright opposition from prison personnel where they operate.
 For example, some prison staff may resent the inmates' educational opportunities, because they are poorly educated themselves, or because they had to pay for their education while inmates are receiving theirs for free.
 Prisoners who have to pay for tuition, however, may be reluctant to enroll as they will not receive refunds if they cannot complete studies due to lockdowns or other circumstances beyond their control.
 They are also often reluctant to take out student loans for fear of leaving prison with debt.
 Prisoners may also be hesitant as education can be used as a way of further punishing or controlling them, as studying is a privilege officers can threaten to take away for trivial reasons.